tracel-ai/burn/burn-book/src/guide/data.md

 }
 ```

-In the previous example, we implement the `Batcher` trait with a list of`MNISTItem` as input and a single `MNISTBatch` as output.
+In the previous example, we implement the `Batcher` trait with a list of `MNISTItem` as input and a single `MNISTBatch` as output.
-The batch contains the images in the forme of a 3D Tensor and a targets tensors that contains the indexes of the correct digit class.
+The batch contains the images in the form of a 3D tensor, along with a targets tensor that contains the indexes of the correct digit class.
-The first step is the parse the image array into a `Data` struct.
+The first step is to parse the image array into a `Data` struct.
-Burn provide the `Data` struct to encapsulate tensor storage information without being spefific for a backend.
+Burn provides the `Data` struct to encapsulate tensor storage information without being specific for a backend.
 When creating a tensor from data, we often need to convert the data precision to the current backend in use.
 This can be done with the `.convert()` method while importing the `burn::tensor::elementConversion` trait.
-This also allow you to call `.elem()` on a spefic number to convert it to the current backend element type in use.
+This also allows to call `.elem()` on a specific number to convert it to the current backend element type in use.